frconor-ebook/meditations/_posts/2025-04-28-our-lady-of-africa.md

 "The Church has the duty to affirm vigorously that these difficulties can be overcome.
 She must strengthen in all Africans the hope of genuine liberation. ...
 The Holy Spirit is the principal agent of evangelization.
 He\'s the one who impels each individual to proclaim the Gospel" with our words and with our deeds.

-"He\'s the one with the depths of conscience, causing the words of salvation to be accepted and understood."
+"He\'s the one who, in the depths of consciences, causes the words of salvation to be accepted and understood."

 The Pope says, "Our cooperation is necessary" in this great evangelizing task "through fervent prayer, serious reflection, suitable planning, and the mobilization of resources."

-As ordinary lay people in the middle of the world, charged in this period of history with this great apostolic enterprise, the Pope is saying to each one of us that we need to be people of "fervent prayer" ---daily prayer---"serious reflection"---monthly recollection, yearly retreat---"suitable planning, and the mobilization of resources."
+As ordinary lay people in the middle of the world, charged in this period of history with this great apostolic enterprise, the Pope is saying to each one of us that we need to be people of "fervent prayer"---daily prayer---"serious reflection"---monthly recollection, yearly retreat---"suitable planning, and the mobilization of resources."

 What can I do?
 How can I influence my environment?
 How can I build up a Christian culture in society?

 Pope Paul VI says, "It\'s often said nowadays that the present century thirsts for authenticity.
 Especially in regard to young people, it is said that they have a horror of the artificial or the false and that they are searching above all for truth and honesty."

 They have to try and see, in our lives, authentic Christian virtue.
-He says, "The witness of life has become more than ever an essential condition for real effectiveness" (Pope Paul VI, Apostolic Exhortation, *Evangelii Nuntiandi* (*Evangelization in the Modern World*), December 8, 1975.
+He says, "The witness of life has become more than ever an essential condition for real effectiveness" (Pope Paul VI, Apostolic Exhortation, *Evangelii Nuntiandi* (*Evangelization in the Modern World)*, December 8, 1975).

 Pope Paul VI in the same document said that while teaching is important and teachers are important, what\'s even more important in modern culture are witnesses, people who witness to their teaching, who live what they say, who are followers of Christ 24/7.